arendjr/phebe/phebe/src/content/blog/biome-type-architecture.md

 this simple reality: If you want type safety, you turn to TypeScript.
 TypeScript is like JavaScript, but with types.

-So what does it mean when we say TypeScript has types, doesn't JavaScript have types too?
+So what does it mean when we say TypeScript has types?
+Doesn't JavaScript have types too?

 And yes, it does.
 JavaScript has types too.
 JavaScript even has a `typeof`